wojake/awesome-xrpl/readme.md

 - [xrp1ntel](https://mobile.twitter.com/xrp1ntel) - XRP Intelligence - By [@devnullprod](https://twitter.com/devnullprod)
 - [XRP Updates Bot](https://mobile.twitter.com/OdlBot) Tweets XRP ODL stats twice/day (8am/8pm ET), price action updates every 4hr (and when support/resistance met) and news as it happens.
 Created by [@xrpartisan](https://twitter.com/xrpartisan)

+### Non-Custodial Wallets

+- 🌟 [XUMM][#xumm.app] - _Pronounced "sum"_ - XUMM is a self-custodial wallet for
+  Android & iOS, built by [XRPL-Labs][#xrpl-labs].
+XUMM can hold many accounts, and is easy to setup.
+It strives to deliver the best XRPL experience.
+It has several features not found in any other wallet, including Tangram integration and xApps which are vetted by the XRPL-Labs team.
+  The [XUMM SDK][#xumm-sdk] provides functionality for integrating with XUMM user's XUMM Wallet.
+For power users, XUMM will offer a Pro subscription service that will enable additional functionality, like push notifications on all your wallet's activity.
+- [Ledger][#ledger.com] Ledger is a hardware wallet manufacturer.
+Their wallets support XRPL, and are supported by most tools, through their [ledgerjs](https://github.com/LedgerHQ/ledgerjs) SDK.
+[LedgerHQ/app-xrp](https://github.com/LedgerHQ/app-xrp) is the source for the Ledger XRP app.

 ### Interledger